smogon/pokemon-showdown/server/README.md

 Copy `config/config-example.js` into `config/config.js`, and edit as you please.

-If you're on Windows, you may need to link Git's UNIX commands to your `PATH` in order to build Pok[mon Showdown.
+If you're on Windows, you may need to link Git's UNIX commands to your `PATH` in order to build Pokémon Showdown.
 Git provides directions to do so [here](https://github.com/git-for-windows/git/wiki/FAQ#running-without-git-bash).

 Congratulations, you're done setting up Pokémon Showdown.